arbox/bind-it/README.md

-**About**
+# About

-BindIt is a tool that allows to build platform-agnostic Ruby wrappers for JAVA code.
+BindIt is a tool that allows to build platform-agnostic Ruby wrappers for Java code.
 The resulting bindings will work both on the JRuby and MRI platforms.
 On the MRI platform, BindIt uses the Ruby-Java-Bridge (Rjb) to access Java objects.

 BindIt is tested on MRI Ruby 1.9.2 and 1.9.3, as well as JRuby 1.6.7.2 and 1.7.1.

-**Installing**
+# Installing

 `gem install bind-it`